jerrychan807/MyCsBook/NoteBook/Network/StanfordNetworking/1-2_The_4_layer_Internet_model.md

 `Ethernet` and `WiFi` are clearly very different.

-This separation of concerns between the `Network Layer` and the `Link Layer` **allows each to focus on its job, without worrying about how the other layer works**.
+This separation of concerns between the `Network Layer` and the `Link Layer` **allotva each to focus on its job, without worrying about how the other layer works**.

 It also means that `a single Network Layer` has a `common way` to talk to `many different Link Layers` by simply handing